14 Best Cable Chest Exercises (With Workout Routines)

 2. Lay down on the bench on your back with your head up near the end closest to the cable machine.
 Grasp a rope with both hands.

-When doing chest exercises using cables, it is important to remember that, exercises should target both your upper and lower portions of your chest.
-This will help give your arms the shape and definition you’re looking for— in addition to providing you strength.
+When doing chest exercises using cables, it is important to remember that the exercises should target both the upper and lower portions of the chest.

 • Beginners: ~10 sets per week.